First Aid Room

 Alternative Arrangements for First Aid Facilities

-In cases where a dedicated first aid room is not feasible, employers should plan and ensure that first aid facilities can be made available quickly when needed.
-Adequate arrangements must be in place to clear the room in an emergency and prepare it for first aid purposes.
+If a dedicated first aid room is not feasible, employers should ensure that adequate first aid facilities can be made available quickly when needed.
+This includes planning for a room that can be cleared in an emergency and prepared promptly for first aid purposes.